isomerpages/moe-southviewpri/_our-partners/Parents Association/Join Us.md

 <li>Communicate high, yet reasonable, expectations of their child's achievement and future career and</li>
 <li>Become involved in their child's education at school and in the community.</li>
 </ul>
-<p>As a SVPA member, you will be entitled to the following benefits and exclusive access to:<br />1.
-WhatsApp class group chats (P1-P2) to share information with other parents<br />2.
-SVPA-organised workshops, seminars, parenting programmes, dialogue sessions with school<br />3.
-Advanced notice to parent-volunteer opportunities for school activities (Children's Day, Teacher&rsquo;s Day etc)<br />4.
-Information of practical online parenting or child workshops for signup<br />5.
-Opportunities to collaborate &amp; contribute expertise, aligning with school's vision and mission<br />6.
+<p>As a SVPA member, you will be entitled to the following benefits and exclusive access to:<br>1.
+WhatsApp class group chats (P1-P2) to share information with other parents<br>2.
+SVPA-organised workshops, seminars, parenting programmes, dialogue sessions with school<br>3.
+Advanced notice to parent-volunteer opportunities for school activities (Children's Day, Teacher’s Day etc)<br>4.
+Information of practical online parenting or child workshops for signup<br>5.
+Opportunities to collaborate &amp; contribute expertise, aligning with school's vision and mission<br>6.
 SVPA interest/support groups</p>
 <h4><strong>How to be a SVPA member?</strong></h4>
 <p>It's easy!
-Simply complete the online application form (<a href="https://bit.ly/32WDOLE" target="">https://bit.ly/32WDOLE</a>) and submit a payment of SGD30.00 (New Signup for 6 years) via PAYNOW.<br /><br />Application Form QR Code</p>
+Simply complete the online application form (<a href="https://bit.ly/32WDOLE" target="">https://bit.ly/32WDOLE</a>) and submit a payment of SGD30.00 (New Signup for 6 years) via PAYNOW.<br><br>Application Form QR Code</p>
 <img style="width: 33%;" src="/images/qr1.png">
 <p>PayNow QR Code (Scan using your respective banking apps)</p>
 <img style="width: 33%;" src="/images/qr2.png">